-On August 6, 2016, BMC Racing Team’s Belgian rider Greg Van Avermaet won the gold medal in men’s individual road race event at the 2016 Summer Olympics in Rio.
-The Swiss bike manufacturer BMC has gifted him a special golden-painted Teammachine-SLR01 bike to honor his success.
+On August 6, 2016, BMC Racing Team’s Belgian rider Greg Van Avermaet won the gold medal in the men’s individual road race event at the 2016 Summer Olympics in Rio.
+The Swiss bike manufacturer has gifted him a special golden-painted BMC Teammachine-SLR01 bike to honor his success.

 After the cancellation of Tirreno’s queen stage, he won the sixth stage in a sprint with Peter Sagan, and successfully defended his lead in the final time trial of Tirreno–Adriatico with one second over Sagan – his first overall win in a World Tour stage race.
 The victory pushed Van Avermaet to the top of the UCI World Ranking for one week.
 Following Tirreno, he finished fifth in Milan–San Remo but crashed and broke his collarbone in the Tour of Flanders.

 After his return from injury, he entered the Tour de France.
 He won stage 5 in Le Lioran, his second Tour de France stage win, after a long breakaway and having completed the final 17 km solo.
 He also captured the yellow jersey, which he held for three days.

-Van Avermaet was distanced by Vincenzo Nibali, Sergio Henao and Rafał Majka on the final climb, but after Nibali and Henao crashed out of the race on the final descent, Van Avermaet tandemed with Jakob Fuglsang to catch Majka on the run-in to the finish.
+Van Avermaet was distanced by Vincenzo Nibali, Sergio Henao, and Rafał Majka on the final climb, but after Nibali and Henao crashed out of the race on the final descent, Van Avermaet tandem with Jakob Fuglsang to catch Majka on the run-in to the finish.
 Van Avermaet won the three-man sprint on Copacabana beach to earn the Olympic gold medal.

-- Greg Van Avermaet on wikipedia
+- Greg Van Avermaet on Wikipedia